Effective Date: June 23, 2020

 We'll also share Personal Data if we buy, sell, transfer, or merge parts of our business with another company.

-8.2 We share your Personal Data outside third parties only to enable us to fulfill our part of our contract with you (GDPR art.
-6(1)(b)), because you have consented to it (GDPR art.
-6(1)(a)), or because it’s necessary for a legal or regulatory requirement (GDPR art.
-6(1)(c)).
+8.2 We share your Personal Data outside third parties only to enable us to fulfill our part of our contract with you, because you have consented to it, because we have a legitimate interests in doing so, or because it’s necessary for a legal or regulatory requirement.
 None of these third parties are allowed to use your Personal Data in any way that is different from the reasons we outline here.

 9. International transfers

-9.2 To be clear, the Website and Neph+ are not for marketing and sale in the European Union – they are exclusively for access and use in the United States.
+9.2 To be clear, the Site and Neph+® are not for marketing and sale in the European Union – they are exclusively for access and use in the United States.

 9.4 If you have questions about transferring data out of the EEA, please contact us and we'll provide you with more information.